Detector signal characterization with a Bayesian network in XENONnT: Event selection using the NBC scores

 We calculated NBC scores for both the S1 signal and S2 signal of each event in the calibration data.
 Each event's S1 (S2) signal selection depends upon a decision boundary between the NBC score of S1 (S2) signals and the S1 (S2) observed signal area.
-The optimal decision boundaries used in this selection were determined using the $^{220}$Rn calibration dataset and chosen to isolate non-canonical detector signals.
+The optimal decision boundaries used in this selection were determined using the $^{220}$Rn calibration dataset and chosen to isolate noncanonical detector signals.
 It is noteworthy that the selection can be made more strict or loose depending on the analysis application.
 We then evaluated both the efficiency of accepting ER-like events, and the effectiveness at rejecting events outside of the ER ROI, using the NBC score boundaries that were imposed on S1 and S2 signals contributing to events reconstructed within the fiducial volume.

-The selection of ER events in this Bayesian network-based method differs from the previous work in~\cite{Aprile:2022vux} by reducing several signal quality selection criteria applied in~\cite{Aprile:2022vux} to only two: one selection on the S1 signal's NBC score, and one selection on the S2 signal's NBC score.
-Both methods further apply identical additional selection criteria to remove remaining multiple scatter events, mis-paired S1 and S2 signals, and accidental coincidence events.
+The selection of ER events in this Bayesian network-based method differs from the previous work in~\cite{Aprile:2022vux} by reducing several signal-quality selection criteria applied in~\cite{Aprile:2022vux} to only two: one selection on the S1 signal's NBC score, and one selection on the S2 signal's NBC score.
+Both methods further apply identical additional selection criteria to remove remaining multiple-scatter events, mispaired S1 and S2 signals, and accidental coincidence events.

-Fig.~\ref{fig:cs1_cs2_rn_bayes_eff} shows the S1 and S2 NBC selection performance on $^{220}$Rn calibration data.
-The bulk of the events removed from the $^{220}$Rn calibration data contain gas-like S2 signals and predominantly lie above the band of ER events in Fig.~\ref{fig:cs1_cs2_rn_bayes_eff}.
+Figure~\ref{fig:cs1_cs2_rn_bayes_eff} shows the S1 and S2 NBC selection performance on $^{220}$Rn calibration data.
+The bulk of the events removed from the $^{220}$Rn calibration data contain gaslike S2 signals and predominantly lie above the band of ER events in Fig.~\ref{fig:cs1_cs2_rn_bayes_eff}.
 In addition, events containing single electrons misclassified as S1 signals (cS1$<$25~PE) are removed.
 The remaining events outside of the ER ROI were removed by the additional selection criteria mentioned above.